My Main Page with Links to My Other

 They feel needed.
 Zelizer cites a study suggesting part time jobs help children

-feel competent and work improves their personalities.
+feel competent and improve personalities.

-children contribute to household duties.
+they were invalids.
 Wives and husbands fight over

 adults and irresponsible children harm adults and children alike.
-Marie

 While we protect children from the “offensive” adult world of contributing,